 Zach is ‘The Ringleader of the Freak Circus’, a title which many translate to ‘CEO of Freaker USA’.
 The company makes knit drink insulators in the USA and originally launched into the business space through a crowdfunding campaign.
 Zach and his team of galavants are re-structuring the boundaries of wild creativity that has, up until this point, been a defining limit of the business world.
 He also really enjoys pancakes.

 Professor at Massachusetts Institute of Technology

-As a professor at the MIT Sloan School of Management, Eric is one of the leading academics dealing with the nature and economics of distributed and open innovation.
-His research discovers and explores the sources of innovation and develops new processes to improve the ‘fuzzy front end’ of the innovation process – the end where ideas for breakthrough new products and services are developed.
-Eric shows how communities of users are actually becoming such powerful innovation ‘engines’ that they are increasingly driving manufacturers out of product developmentaltogether.
-Two of his major published works include ‘The Sources of Innovation’ and ‘Democratizing Innovation’.
+For decades, Eric has been and is one of the leading academics dealing with the nature and economics of distributed and open innovation.
+His research discovers and explores how communities of users are actually becoming such powerful innovation ‘engines’ that they are increasingly driving manufacturers and brands out of product development altogether.
 In short: Eric is the one who saw it all coming long before others.

 David Alan Grier

 David is an Associate Professor of International Science and Technology Policy and International Affairs at George Washington University, Washington, D.C.
 He is also currently serving as President for the IEEE Computer Society.
 His writing and work deal with the interactions between technology and people, how technology can change organizations and systems, and influence ways of interacting.
 David is the author of books such as ‘The Company We Keep’ and ‘When Computers where Human’.